Scott Borchetta: Big Machine Label Group

 In 2005, Borchetta left Universal Music Nashville to start his own independent record label, Big Machine Records.
-Borchetta disagreed with how major labels run their business, and felt that he and his friend Neil Adams could run his own label more efficiently than what he had seen.
+Borchetta disagreed with how major labels ran their business, and felt that he and his friend Neil Adams could run his own label more efficiently than what he had seen.

 Borchetta signed his first artist, singer-songwriter Taylor Swift (whom he had met in 2004) when she was 14 years old.
 Swift went on to become Big Machine's most successful artist and win the label two Grammy Awards for Album of the Year for the albums Fearless at the 2010 Grammy Awards and 1989 at the 2016 Grammy Awards.

 On June 30, 2019, Ithaca Holdings, run by Scooter Braun, bought Big Machine Records, with Borchetta staying on as CEO.
 This transaction included the masters of Swift's first six albums.
 Swift voiced her frustrations in a Tumblr post, saying to have been trying to buy the masters for years and described Braun as an "incessant, manipulative bully".
 Swift also said Borchetta's loyalty was only through contracts, and that he knew "exactly what he was doing" when making this deal with Ithaca Holdings.
 Swift expressed that these men were "controlling a woman who did not want to be associated with them".
 The dispute escalated throughout the year, both parties claiming to be owed millions of dollars from the other.
 Swift accused Braun and Borchetta of holding her back from being able to perform her older songs during her American Music Awards for her Artist of the Decade award, as well as for her Netflix documentary, Miss Americana.
 On the same day Swift posted on her Tumblr account, Borchetta went on Big Machine Records and posted his own statement.
 He said he forewarned Swift through text the night before.
 "Taylor and I remained on very good terms when she told me she wanted to speak with other record companies and see what was out there for her.
 I never got in her way and wished her well."
 He said that she had the opportunity to own not just her recordings, but everything else.